-Gurdwara Sikh Sangat serves as a religious gathering place for Sikhs (and those interested in Sikhism) of the Dallas-Ft.
-Worth area.
-As the Sikh community in the North Texas area grew, a need was felt to create a congregation meeting place for Sikhs in the Western part of the Metroplex – leading to the opening of the Gurdwara Sikh Sangat in October 2000.
-The Sangat (congregation) of the Gurdwara Sahib has grown rapidly, as the congregation members and their families strive to realize their rich faith and culture.
-To keep up with the needs of the growing Sangat, a new building was constructed and religious services were started there end of December 2017.
+Our History: As the Sikh community in the North Texas area grew, a need was felt to create a congregation place for Sikhs in the western part of the Dallas-Ft.
+Worth metroplex, leading to the opening of the Gurdwara Sikh Sangat in October 2000.
+The Sangat (congregation) of the Gurdwara Sahib grew rapidly as the congregation members and their families strove to realize their rich faith and culture – leading to the construction of a new, larger building in 2017.